khushaalsharma/khushaalsharma/README.md

-- 👋 Hi, I’m @khushaalsharma
-- 👀 I’m interested in programming, development and AI.
-- 🌱 I’m currently learning C++ and pursuing BTech in CSE (2021-25).
-- 💞️ I’m looking to collaborate on programming projects.
-- 📫 How to reach me mail me at khushaalsharma1@gmail.com or my linkedIn profile: https://www.linkedin.com/in/khushaal-sharma-3a790b221/
+- Hi I am Khushaal Sharma 😎
+- Currently working as Full Stack Web Developer using MERN and learning Python for ML 🧑‍💻
+- I have a good grasp over C++
+- Building Cobroz - a discussion web platform 🤖

 <!---
 khushaalsharma/khushaalsharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.